Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Introduction

 \section{Introduction}

-A remarkable identity \cite{McShane} concerning the lengths of simple closed geodesics on a once-punctured torus with a complete finite-area hyperbolic structure is discovered by McShane in his Ph.D thesis \cite{McShane_PhD}.
-After his remarkable discovery, the McShane's identity is generalized to hyperbolic Riemann surfaces of higher genus with bordered boundaries in a series of Mirzakhani's papers \cite{Mirz3,Mirz1}.
-The generalized identity leads to a striking recursion relation for the Weil-Petersson volumes of moduli spaces of bordered Riemann surfaces, referred to as \emph{Mirzakhani's recursion}.
+A remarkable identity \cite{McShane} concerning the lengths of simple closed geodesics on a once-punctured torus with a complete finite-area hyperbolic structure was discovered by McShane in his Ph.D.\ Thesis \cite{McShane_PhD}.
+After his remarkable discovery, McShane's identity was generalized to bordered hyperbolic Riemann surfaces of higher genus in a series of Mirzakhani's papers \cite{Mirz3,Mirz1}.
+The generalized identity leads to a striking recursion relation for the Weil--Petersson volumes of moduli spaces of bordered Riemann surfaces, referred to as \emph{Mirzakhani's recursion}.

-\begin{thm}[Mirzakhani's recursion \cite{Mirz3,Mirz1}] Let $V_{g,n}^{\mathrm{WP}}(L_1,\ldots.L_n)$ be the Weil-Petersson volume for the moduli space of bordered connected Riemann surfaces of genus $g$ with $n$ ordered boundary components of lengths $L_1,\ldots,L_n$.
-The Weil-Petersson volumes for $2g-2+n>0$ obey the Mirzakhani's recursion
+\begin{thm}[Mirzakhani's recursion \cite{Mirz3,Mirz1}] Let $V_{g,n}^{\mathrm{WP}}(L_1,\dots,L_n)$ be the Weil--Petersson volume for the moduli space of bordered connected Riemann surfaces of genus $g$ with $n$ ordered boundary components of lengths $L_1,\dots,L_n$.
+The Weil--Petersson volumes for $2g-2+n>0$ obey Mirzakhani's recursion

-where $L_K=\{L_2,\ldots,L_n\}$ and $L_J=\{L_{i_1},\ldots,L_{i_{|J|}}\}$ for $J=\{i_1,\ldots,i_{|J|}\}\subset K=\{2,\ldots,n\}$.
+where $L_K=\{L_2,\dots,L_n\}$ and $L_J=\{L_{i_1},\dots,L_{i_{|J|}}\}$ for $J=\{i_1,\dots,i_{|J|}\}\subset K=\{2,\dots,n\}$.
 Here $P^{\mathrm{WP}}_{g,n}$ is